Mr-YENOJ/TeRmUxStYlE/README.md

 ![](image.jpeg)
 # warning
 <details>
 <summary> If you are don't using hacker keyboard then you can add termux button by this.
+Because this make the process easy.
 </summary>
 <pre>
 Do these steps